Hotmoka/hotmoka/tutorial/Takamaka.md

-The Maven configuration of the project specifies that all modules and their dependencies get copied into the `modules` directory, classified as automatic, explicit and unnamed moduels (as from 9 onwards).
+The Maven configuration of the project specifies that all modules and their dependencies get copied into the `modules` directory, classified as automatic, explicit and unnamed modules (as from Java 9 onwards).
 You can see this by typing:

 ```shell
 $ ls -R modules